swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 ### Left Sidebar

-The left sidebar contains a number of commonly-used tabs, such as a file browser (showing the contents of the directory in which the JupyterLab server was launched!), a list of running kernels and terminals, the command palette, and a list of open tabs in the main work area.
+The left sidebar contains a number of commonly used tabs, such as a file browser (showing the contents of the directory where the JupyterLab server was launched), a list of running kernels and terminals, the command palette, and a list of open tabs in the main work area.
 A screenshot of the default Left Side Bar is provided below.